Cristina Louk, PhD(c), LMHCA, RHT

 Fundamentally, I am a helper and a team player.
 When I see someone struggling, I instinctively want to walk with that person along their path to provide support, encouragement, and tools that they can use to help them manage their journey.
 This is why I became a psychotherapist.

 My journey started with an undergraduate degree in psychology from Washington State University.
 These early courses suggested a binary view in psychology (psychoanalytic, behaviorism), that people were either “normal” or they were “pathological”.
 This bothered me because I didn’t see people as being disordered or dysfunctional (or broken).
 I saw people living their lives along a spectrum, sometimes lives were easy and sometimes they got messy.
 Each of us approaches these challenges differently and some of us need some extra help.
 And that’s okay!
 Then I was introduced to humanistic psychology.
 Humanistic psychology seeks to develop free will and self-efficacy and has a focus on cultivating happiness and positive well-being through a journey towards self-actualization.
 Inwardly (and maybe outwardly too) I screamed, "Sign Me Up!
-I want to know more about this psychology!"
+I want to know more about humanistic psychology!"

 I have always been a glass-half-full kind of person wanting to experience more happiness in my life.
 I know what brings me joy, and I go out and seek those experiences.
 This has taught me that happiness is something that you have to go out and work for.
 This quest for happiness has been the foundation for my research.
 I study what causes happiness in people.
 I have learned so much, and I would love to share this with you!
 I provide psychotherapy and hypnotherapy for adult women experiencing a variety of life’s challenges, including depression, anxiety, trauma, ADHD… using a very integrative and individualized approach to treatment.
-I am currently an associate in the state of Washington working toward licensure as a mental health counselor, as well as seeking licensure as a psychologist in both the states of Washington and California.

 I look forward to talking with you!